Bas9711/fproject-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - What is the main advantage of automating configuration with Ansible?
-  	- This allows you to deploy to multiple servers using a single playbook
+  	- With this feature you can launch a multiple of servers by only using just one playbook.

 The playbook implements the following tasks:
 - Install docker.io